 Night fright happens after a parrot is scared by something at night.

 In response, it thrashes around in its cage and begins screaming.
-When a parrot detects a predator, it will seek to fly away, so this sudden thrashing is your parrot attempting to flee.
+When a parrot detects a predator, it’ll seek to fly away, so this sudden thrashing is your parrot attempting to flee.

 Parrots can hurt themselves during night frights, so problems can’t be left unresolved.
 Instead, you should remove whatever factors are leading to panic.

-Parrots are susceptible to being scared while sleeping because birds are capable of unihemispheric sleep, which is when one hemisphere of the brain is asleep at a time.
+Parrots can become scared while sleeping due to unihemispheric sleep, which is when one hemisphere of the brain is asleep at a time.

 Unihemispheric sleep allows parrots to monitor their environment and detect predators, even while resting.
 You can usually tell when a parrot is in unihemispheric sleep because it’ll sleep with one eye open.